 Skip to main content

-Coffee mornings and tea parties provide a wonderful opportunity to get your favourite people, colleagues or even your wider community together.
+Coffee mornings and tea parties are a simple way to get your favourite people, colleagues or even your wider community together for a good cause.
 Catch up, have a natter, eat treats and raise some dough to help fundraise for lifesaving research!

 Before your coffee morning or tea party

-• First thing's first find a venue, this could be your own home or a village hall.
+• Find a venue: this could be your own home, at work, at school, or in your local community, such as the village hall.
 If using a public venue, make sure to check on any licences you might need.

 • Timing: depending on who you plan to invite to your fundraiser, think carefully about an event date so not to clash with any major sports or cultural events.

-• Promotion: if you’re having a community tea party or coffee morning, contact your local newspaper and radio to advertise your event and share posters and leaflets around the area.
+• Promotion: if you’re having a community tea party or coffee morning, contact your local newspaper and radio to advertise your event.
+You could also share coffee morning posters and leaflets around the area.

 • Community support: as it’s for charity, maybe your local supermarket or bakery would donate some delicious treats or other goodies?
 It’s worth asking!